whisk3y3/WhisperGate/README.md

 sudo python3 WhisperGate.py
 ```

-The operator panel is available at `https://yourdomain.com/operator?token=your-secret-token`.
+The operator panel is available at `https://yourdomain.com/operator` (you'll be prompted for the access token on first visit).

 Credentials are logged to `credentials.txt` and printed to the console in real-time.
 Without SSL certs present, WhisperGate starts in dev mode on port 5000.